 A licensed paramedic must also be 18, have a high school diploma, CPR certification, and a valid state-issued driver’s license.

-Once graduating from an approved paramedic program, the student must become certified through NREMT, but that certification doesn’t guarantee practice.
+Once graduating from an approved paramedic program, you must become certified through NREMT.
+However, the NREMT certification doesn’t guarantee practice.

 A paramedic must possess a state license for practice in a particular state.
 Some states will grant licenses based on NREMT certification.
 Others administer their own licensing tests.